numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 ## What you'll need

-- [SciPy](https://scipy.org/install/) and [Matplotlib](https://matplotlib.org/stable/users/installing/index.html) installed in your environment
+- [SciPy](https://scipy.org/install/) installed in your environment

 - Basic understanding of statistical terms like population, sample, mean, standard deviation etc.